gabosotob/pingpongscore/project/tasks.md

   ┃ ┗ 📜mongoose.js
   ┗ 📜app.js

-- **app.js:** were all starts, calling the loaders, importing express.js and setting up the port to listen for requests.
+- **app.js:** where all starts, calling the loaders, importing express.js and setting up the port to listen for requests.
-- **src.api:** contains all the information regarding the specific api files.
+- **src.api:** contains all the information regarding the specific API files.
-  - **index.js:** provides routing for all the entities endpoints.
+  - **index.js:** provides routing for all the entity's endpoints.
   - **src.api.entity:** contains all the files regarding the route, service and model for interaction with the entity.
-    - **router.js:** this file is intended to contain the router for the entity and the corresponding controller embeded in the endpoints.
+    - **router.js:** this file is intended to contain the router for the entity and the corresponding controller embedded in the endpoints.
-    - **service:** logic of the api where the executing task of the endpoint's controller does all the procedures required to make the task. **Quicknote:** Services can interact with other entities services.
+    - **service:** logic of the API where the executing task of the endpoint's controller does all the procedures required to make the task. **Quicknote:** Services can interact with other entities' services.
     - **model.js** corresponds with the Schema/Class that makes the actual manipulation of the DB.
-  - **src.api.middleware:** created with the purpose of containing all the functions that run in between the main router and the endpoint's controller.
+  - **src.api.middleware:** created to contain all the functions that run between the main router and the endpoint's controller.
     - **celebrations.js:** all the files regarding request validation goes here
-- **src.configs:** files for holding the startup configuration variables for the api, because there's not much variables to set, a single file will be used.
+- **src.configs:** files for holding the startup configuration variables for the API, because there are not many variables to set, a single file will be used.
   - **index.js:** contains all the environment variables to use on the app.
-- **src.helpers:** simple files that contains helper functions for the services.
+- **src.helpers:** simple files that contain helper functions for the services.
-  - **promises.js:** file for containing a simple function using mainly promises.
+- **promises.js:** a file containing a simple function using mainly promises.
-- **src.loaders:** here will be the files that use the _configs_ files to setup the api on the startup.
+- **src.loaders:** here will be the files that use the _configs_ files to set up the API on the startup.
-  - **express.js:** configures all the app _global_ middleware that is going to be use in **every** request.
+  - **express.js:** configures all the app _global_ middleware that is going to be used in **every\*\*** request.
   - **mongoose.js:** sets up the connection for the cloud database.
   - **index.js:** imports all the loader functions for the app.js to use.